MCKEE BOTANICAL GARDEN

 McKee Botanical Garden is at 350 US Highway 1, Vero Beach, FL 32962.
 It’s open Tuesday to Saturday 10 am to 5 pm, and Sunday 12 pm to 5 pm.

-The Garden Café offers snacks and sandwiches.
-The gift shop sells nature-inspired items.
-Check the website for events like the Water Lily Celebration.
+The Garden Café sells snacks and sandwiches.
+The gift shop has nature-inspired items.
+Check the website for events like the Water Lily Celebration

 INTERESTING FACTS